ORAN 7.2 RU Guide

 RU

-The Benetel RAN550 RU is used as the RU in this setup.
-This is a Split 7.2x indoor O-RU.
-The RU is connected to the Falcon-RX via SFP+ fiber cable through the main fronthaul interface.
+For all set-ups the RU should be connected to the fronthaul switch via SFP+ fiber cable through the main fronthaul interface.

 5G Core